 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root accge of Linount, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation OpenCart on a CentOS 7 server.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install OpenCart on CentOS 7

 Step 1.
-First let’s start by ensuring your system is up-to-date.
+First, let’s start by ensuring your system is up-to-date.

 Step 2.
-Install LAMP server.
+Install the LAMP server.

 A CentOS 7 LAMP stack server is required.
 If you do not have LAMP installed, you can follow our guide here.
-Also install required PHP modules:
+Also, install the required PHP modules:

-Run the below command to update selinux:
+Run the below command to update SELinux: